Cyril-Grelier/gc_wvcp_instances/README.md

 Files may have been modified to suppress lines, weights at the end of .col file suppressed to generate .col.w file for example, but all graphs remain the same (number of nodes and edges, weights,...) if you find any mistake please inform us.

+You can find the currents best score (known from Nogueira, Bruno, Eduardo Tavares, et Paulo Maciel. «Iterated Local Search with Tabu Search for the Weighted Vertex Coloring Problem».
+Computers & Operations Research 125 (1 janvier 2021): 105087. https://doi.org/10.1016/j.cor.2020.105087.) for the wvcp coloring problem in the file best_scores_wvcp.txt, \* mean optimal score and - mean best current score (maybe optimal but not proved).
+You can also find all scores from the article in sota_wvcp.ods .

 DIMAC_large.txt, DIMAC_small.txt, pxx.txt and rxx.txt are the lists of instances used in state of the art to compare algorithm. other.txt list instances in the repertory but currently not used as comparison in the state of the art.

 To add theses instances to your project :